 Revision 12636

-Added by Aaron Marcuse-Kubitza over 10 years ago
+Added by Aaron Marcuse-Kubitza almost 11 years ago

 web/links/index.htm: updated to Firefox bookmarks: PostgreSQL: query planner: documented that incorrect query plans are an ongoing bug in Postgres, because it does not support index hints and by default does not follow the join order. specifically, Postgres often does the following things in query plans which should normally never be done: